-- Management reserves the right to make final determinations concerning individual scheduling; the employee's wishes shall be considered before final determination is made. - 2.
+- 1. Management reserves the right to make final determinations concerning individual scheduling; the employee's wishes shall be considered before final determination is made. - 2.
 Employees shall be assigned staggered work hours and days in order to ensure coverage of the Monday through Friday, 8:00 a.m. to 5:00 p.m. open office hours. - 3.
 Individual work schedules established as a result of this Agreement may be changed only with written prior approval of the Supervisor. - 4.
-Overtime shall apply to overtime eligible employees for hours worked in excess of forty (40) hours per workweek. - 5.
+Overtime shall apply to overtime eligible employees for hours worked in excess of thirty-seven and one-half (37.5) forty (40) hours per workweek. - 5.
 Leave shall be charged hour-for-hour based on the hours the employee was scheduled to work.
 Employees shall accrue Personal Leave at the regular rate.